-Sentence to read: Washington was the first president
+Example sentence to read: George Washington was the first president

 U.S. citizenship test – Civics Test

-In our FREE training program, we provide you a very user-friendly way to read the 100 civics questions and answers that you must learn, all divided into the 9 official topics.
+In our FREE training program, we provide you with a very user-friendly way to read the civics questions and answers that you must learn.

 Civics Test Quiz

-Our Civics Test Quiz will test your knowledge of U.S. history and government, geography, symbols and holidays (based on the 100 Questions and Answers).
-The actual civics test is not a multiple choice test.
-The civics test is an oral test.
-Our FREE Civics Test Quiz will assess your knowledge and also help you remember the 100 questions and answers.
+Our Civics Test Quiz will test your knowledge of U.S. history and government, geography, symbols and holidays (based on the 100/128 Questions and Answers).
+The actual civics test is an oral rather than a multiple choice test.

 U.S. citizenship test – Very Important